For macOS Sonoma

 If you’re new to the Mac, learning and mastering the VoiceOver screenreader can seem daunting at first.
-In an attempt to streamline the search for essential getting started information across the AppleVis website, I will provide a series of tips, along with links to more comprehensive guides and podcasts, organized by heading and subheading.
+In an attempt to streamline the search for essential getting started information across the AppleVis website, I will provide a series of tips, along with links to more comprehensive guides and podcast episodes, organized by heading and subheading.

-Mac laptops range from the low-end MacBook Air to the high-end MacBook Pro.
-Mac desktops include the Mac Mini, iMac, iMac Pro, and Mac Pro.
+The Mac refers to Apple’s line of personal computers.
+Mac laptops range from the general-purpose MacBook Air to the professional-focused MacBook Pro.
+Mac desktops include the Mac Mini, iMac, Mac Studio, and Mac Pro.

 For both laptops and desktops, specific product families are differentiated by features, performance, and price.
 For information and buying advice on Mac models at any given time, check out the MacRumors Buyer’s guide.

 MacOS is the operating system that powers the Mac.
 It was previously known as OS X, and mac OS X before that.
 Its major versions, released annually, are named after California landmarks, like Catalina or Mojave.